jackYoung0915/anolis-cloud-kernel/Documentation/filesystems/proc.rst

 SwapFree
               Memory which has been evicted from RAM, and is temporarily on the disk
-Dirty
+Zswap
+              Memory consumed by the zswap backend (compressed size) Zswapped
+              Amount of anonymous memory stored in zswap (original size) Dirty
               Memory which is waiting to get written back to the disk Writeback